 Laser cutting is a technology that involves using a laser to cut materials.
 This makes it an important process in sheet metal fabrication where it goes as sheet metal laser cutting.
 Laser cutting is essential because of its compatibility, high precision cutting, and quality assurance.

 This article will talk about laser cutting, its history, types.
-It will then introduce what you need to know about the connection between laser cutting and sheet metal fabrication.
-Read on!!!
+It will then introduce what you need to know about the connection between metal laser cutting and sheet metal fabrication.
+Read on.

 What is Laser Cutting?

-Laser cutting is a technology that uses a laser to cut through many materials.
-It supports a lot of materials, which is a huge advantage over other techniques.
-Below is an introduction into laser cutting.
-Its history and how it evolved and segregated into sheet metal laser cutting.
+Laser cutting is a technology that uses a laser for cutting metal materials.
+It supports a lot of metal sheet, which is a huge advantage over other techniques.
+Below is an introduction to laser cutting about its history and how it evolved and segregated into sheet metal laser cutting.

 History of Laser Cutting

 Presently, there are three types of laser cutters.
 Each one has different properties that make it ideal for different purposes.
-Some are better for sheet metal laser cutting because they can provide the heat required, while some are used for others that require less power.
-Below are the three types of lasers.
+Some are better for metal sheet laser cutting because they can provide the heat required, while some are used for others that require less power.
+Below are the three types of laser cutting machines.

 Fiber lasers have a long service life and are maintenance-free when compared to the other two types.
 They have different functionalities due to the three different pulse settings: beam, quasi, and offer pulsed.
 Of the fiber lasers, the most common is the MOBA lasers, which are very flexible and useful in different situations.
 Their functions depend on their power.
 However, they are still useful in different scenarios.
 They are ideals for glass, wood, plastic, and sheet metal laser cutting.
 They are good with thin materials.
 However, they are not ideal for materials higher than 20 mm.